alexstyl/alexstyl.github.io/_posts/2016-10-22-exposing-the-searchbar.md

 Those steps can easily be performed with the use of `TransitionManager` class.
 By a simple call of [`TransitionManager.beginDelayedTransition()`]() and then modifying the properties of the view, the framework will automatically animate the changes done to the view.
 This can work for both the expansion and collapse of the search bar.
 The fading is done in the same way, but we are changing the visibility of the views instead.
 The only thing missing now is how to seamlessly jump to the search activity in a single go.

 Luckily, I remembered seeing something similar being done in one of the Android Developers videos.
-In the video titled [DevBytes: Custom Activity Animations](https://www.youtube.com/watch?v=CPxkoe2MraA) Cheet Haase showcases how to override the system’s animation when starting or finishing activities.
+In the video titled [DevBytes: Custom Activity Animations](https://www.youtube.com/watch?v=CPxkoe2MraA) Chet Haase showcases how to override the system’s animation when starting or finishing activities.
 Last but not least, we can further polish the transition and make it seem faster, by showing the keyboard as soon as the Transition starts.
 A simple way of achieving this is by specifying the right windowSoftInputMode on the application Manifest file.
 That way the keyboard will be visible while the second activity is started.

 ### The end result